-The Colliery Villages

-Summary of Dominant Character
+The Colliery Villages Summary of Dominant Character

-This sub-zone occupies much of the south east of Sheffield, between the late twentieth century 'Mosborough Townships' and the municipal estates of Manor and Gleadless.
-The suburbanisation of this area has steadily increased from the mid 19th century onwards, in part due to the steady growth of coal mining here until the mid 20th century (when most of the area's mines began to reach economic exhaustion) and, subsequently, due to the steady expansion of Sheffield's urban area.
+This sub-zone occupies much of the south east of Sheffield between the late twentieth century 'Mosborough Townships' and the municipal estates of Manor and Gleadless.
+The suburbanisation of this area has steadily expanded from the mid 19th century onwards, in part due to the steady growth of coal mining in the area until the mid 20th century (when most of the areas mines began to reach economic exhaustion) and in equal measure due to the steady expansion of Sheffield's urban area.

-The sub-zone's character is largely one of settlement, with the majority of the current landscape made up of residential units and related institutional and ornamental land-uses.
-The zone includes the remains of earlier nucleated villages at Handsworth, Woodhouse, Mosborough, Beighton, Gleadless, and Hackenthorpe, in addition to some smaller dispersed hamlets around the fringes of the historic Birley Moor.
-However, the majority of housing in the area dates to the early to mid 20th century, with large estates of semi-detached housing dating to the 1930s, built both privately and for Sheffield Corporation.
+The zone's character is largely one of settlement, with the majority of the current landscape made up of residential units and related institutional, residential and ornamental land-uses.
+The zone includes the remains of earlier nucleated villages at Handsworth, Woodhouse, Mosborough, Beighton, Gleadless, and Hackenthorpe in addition to some smaller dispersed hamlets around the fringes of the historic Birley Moor.
+However, the majority of housing in the area dates to the early to mid 20th century with large estates of semi detached housing dating to the 1930s the most common type, built both privately and for Sheffield Corporation.
+Later privately built housing in the area is more likely to have been built as detached units.